Chart Color Schemes

 Bulahdelah - Stroud has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on AreaSearch's analysis, Bulahdelah - Stroud's population is around 5479 as of Aug 2025.
-This reflects an increase of 244 people since the 2021 Census which reported a population of 5235 people.
-The change was inferred from the estimated resident population of 5396 in June 2024 and an additional 58 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2.3 persons per square kilometer.
-Bulahdelah - Stroud's growth rate of 4.7% since the 2021 census exceeded the SA3 area's 1.9%.
-Population growth was primarily driven by interstate migration contributing approximately 83.6% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Bulahdelah - Stroud's population is around 5475 as of November 2025.
+This reflects an increase of 240 people (4.6%) since the 2021 Census, which reported a population of 5235 people.
+The change is inferred from the estimated resident population of 5394 from the ABS as of June 2024 and an additional 57 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2.3 persons per square kilometer, providing ample space per person.
+Bulahdelah - Stroud's 4.6% growth since the 2021 census exceeded the SA3 area (2.1%), marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration, contributing approximately 83.6% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections were used, released in 2022 with a base year of 2021.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Considering projected demographic shifts, lower quartile growth is anticipated for Australia's regional areas.
-Bulahdelah - Stroud is expected to expand by 61 persons by 2041 based on the latest population numbers, recording a decrease of 0.4% in total over the 17 years.
+Considering projected demographic shifts, lower quartile growth of Australia's regional areas is anticipated.
+The area is expected to expand by 61 persons to 2041 based on the latest population numbers, recording a decrease of 0.4% in total over the 17 years.

 Frequently Asked Questions - Population